 Fight for a BETTER scheme for the regeneration of Notting Hill Gate – OBJECT to the proposed Newcombe Tower!

-The developers’ first planning application for the Newcombe House site was refused by Kensington and Chelsea Council last year and their Appeal dismissed this summer.
-They have now submitted a new application with the same Tower with no changes in bulk, design or height.
+The developers’ first planning application for the Newcombe House site was refused by Kensington and Chelsea Council in 2016 and their Appeal dismissed in the summer of 2017.
+They submitted a new application with the same tower with no changes in bulk, design or height.
 The Council rejected this second application by a majority of 12 to 9.
 However, this has now been "called in" by the Mayor of London, Sadiq Khan, and he will make the final decision in the summer of 2018.

 Please make sure to label your comment as OBJECTION and quote the case number: PP/17/05782.

 1. The proposed 72m 18-storey Tower on Notting Hill Gate will be 50% taller than the existing Newcombe House of 47m.
 It will dwarf the whole neighbourhood, especially Hillgate Village’s small-scale houses (3 storeys, 9m), affecting views in west London and the skyline for many decades, for residents, visitors and future generations.

 2. The developers’ plan is for 37 “high quality residential accommodation” units with an average “achievable” price of almost £4.5 million, including at the top of the Tower two duplex flats with 360-degree views, one with a “winter garden and terrace”, and prices of £14-15 million each (the “cheapest” flat is just under £1M).
 They are likely to appeal to non-resident buyers as “buy-to-leave” investments and remain empty, winning few new customers for our local shops, pubs and restaurants, and adding little our local community and its social fabric.

 3. The proposed on-site affordable housing (9 flats) falls far below the Mayor of London’s threshold of 35%, which he wants to raise to 50% in the long-term.